nnguyen90/workshop/WS03/readme.md

 * version 0.81 minor changes to clarify the steps
 * version 0.9 Overview Session scheduled and Submissions open.
 * version 0.91 Corrected the Overview Session date
+* version 1.0 changed argument names not to match the attribute names

 In this workshop, you will use member functions, privacy, safe empty state and formatting of the output to complete your work.